Plešivica wine region vineyards and rolling hills

 Relaxing wine tasting experience in Plešivica wine region

-Pro Tip: When booking winery visits, inquire about food pairing options.
-Many producers offer charcuterie boards, full meals, or can recommend nearby restaurants that specialize in local cuisine.
+Pro tip: When booking winery visits, ask about food-pairing options.
+Many producers offer charcuterie boards, full meals, or can recommend nearby restaurants that specialise in local cuisine.

 Why Visit Plešivica